Mediation Service

 For debtors who are natural persons:

-2. Copy of Identity Card or Alien Registration Card (ARC) or Copy of Passport
+1. Copy of Identity Card or Passport or Alien Registration Certificate (ARC) of the applicant.

 For debtors who are legal entities:

-2. Copy of Identity Card or Alien Registration Card (ARC) or Copy of Passport of legal representative.
+4. Copy of Identity Card or Passport or Alien Registration Certificate (ARC) of the representative.

 Related articles